y-stack/y-stack.github.io/_posts/2019-12-04-developing-on-kubernetes-locally-with-k3s.md

 kubectl get pods --all-namespaces
 ```

-Our first impression of k3s was that [install.sh](https://github.com/rancher/k3s/blob/master/install.sh) wasn't scary and that
-all workloads we have in production today just worked as-is.
-Minikube never disappointed in that regard, but my experience with Minikube is that you've always needed to tweak things
-(for example [Knative's](https://knative.dev/docs/install/knative-with-minikube/#creating-a-kubernetes-cluster) setup is like a "flavor" of Minkube).
-With the risk of coming across as a fanboy I have to say that k3s induced a kind of never-look-back feeling.
+The [k3s docs](https://k3s.io/) has a nice graphic on what k3s consists of.
+Note that it's actually only a binary.

-## What is k3s
+## What does K3s run on?

 K3s doesn't come with provisioning for your OS.

-What k3s targets that we don't actually care about is to be persistent.
+It's designed to be persistent.
 Server and nodes survive machine restarts and can be upgraded.

-The [k3s docs](https://k3s.io/) has a nice graphic.
+It makes sense that such a tool doesn't focus on automatic provisioning for development.

 ## How to select a VM on Mac